Theawesomeboophis/UndeadPeopleTileset/README.md

 #### *Zets-Hair-Extensions*:
 https://github.com/Zetsukaze/Zets-Hair-Extensions (old version, do not use with Undead People)

-Use updated version in tileset mods/Zets-Hair-Extensions_Undead folder.
+Use updated version in Kenan Mod Pack.

 # Nearly Dead